corrad1nho/qomui/README.md

 - Gui written in PyQt including option to minimize application to system tray
 - security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges
 - protection against DNS leaks
 - iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
+- option allow applications to bypass the OpenVPN tunnel - to watch Netflix for example

 ### Dependencies/Requirements